-TV cops and their classic cars have been a regular feature of our Saturday night viewing since Jack Warner first stepped out in uniform in Dixon of Dock Green more than half a century ago.
+TV cops and, equally importantly, their wonderful classic cars have been a regular feature of TV viewing since Jack Warner first stepped out in uniform in Dixon of Dock Green almost 70 years ago.

-You may have to go back in time to remember some of them, and it may surprise you that they are not all sparkling red gas guzzlers like our first offering on the cops’ concours d’elégance …
+With our selection of TV’s classic cars, you may have to go back in time to remember some of them, and it may surprise you that they are not all sparkling red gas guzzlers like our first offering on the cops’ concours d’elégance.

 Dave Starsky in Starsky & Hutch: In the American cop show turned feature film the actor Paul Michael Glaser drove a 1975 351 Windsor V8-powered 2-door Gran Torino.
 It was instantly recognisable because it was fire engine red with white flashing along the sides.
 The show, which gave the singer David Soul his big break (some say, unfortunately), ran Saturday nights from 1975 to 1979.

 The detective played by John Thaw loved a pint of ale, classical music and a classic car.
 He drove a Mark 2 Jaguar 2.4 L with steel wheels and an Everflex vinyl roof.
 In the original novels by Colin Dexter, Morse drove a Lancia, but Thaw insisted his character should drive a British car in the TV series, which was produced between 1987 and 2000.

 The shabbily dressed LAPD detective played by Peter Falk drove a battered 1959 Peugeot 403 convertible.
 Only 504 were ever produced so he was lucky to get his hands on one, but it had seen better days – rather like Columbo’s dirty old mac.
 The series began in 1968.